jamiemccrindle/dealing-with-conflict-in-teams/SLIDES.md

 * Break out into rooms with 3 people
 * 1 minute each.
 First 30 seconds talk about what you have in common
     * Highlight what you like about the other fruit
-* Last 30 seconds discuss why you prefer your fruit, use I prefer X because.
+* Last 30 seconds discuss why you prefer your fruit, use 'I prefer X over Y because'.
-* One person is the adjudicator
+* One person is an observer / team member.

 ---